 - Do not use abrasive scrubbing brushes.
-A microfiber mop system is a great mop to use.
-Call Express Flooring for their recommendation on cleaning products.
+We suggest using a microfiber mop system.
+Call us for more recommendations on cleaning products.

 - If using a dolly to move furniture or appliances, place a clean sheet of plywood or another protective layer over your vinyl flooring to prevent tearing and scuffing.

-- Vinyl flooring is very durable, but it is not indestructible.
-Heavy objects can tear and/or mare your flooring.
-Always lift and replace all furniture when moving them throughout your home.
+- Vinyl flooring is very durable, but not indestructible.
+Heavy objects can tear and/or mar your flooring.
+Always lift and replace all furniture when moving it throughout your home.
 Dragging heavy items or furniture can scratch, indent, or tear your flooring.
 All product warranties are void from damage caused by pets and customer abuse or neglect.